 The program curriculum is aligned with the Society for Human Resource Management and prepares students for PHR/SPHR certification.
 Within this 36 credit hour program, students will gain the skills needed to relate to every department and bring forth a positive change.
 Coursework is focused on real-world scenarios and interactive exercises.

 Saint Mary’s emphasizes the importance of staying up to date with the latest technology, including in the workplace, and prides itself on the utilization of the latest technology and mobile platforms in the classroom.
-Each student enrolled in the Master of Art in Human Resource Management program will receive an iPad loaded with a mobile program so students can take their coursework with them anywhere.
-This accreditation and technology come with a higher price tag of $32,00 per year, and on average, students graduate from Saint Mary’s with a master’s degree in 26 months.
+Each student enrolled in the MA in Human Resource Management program will receive an iPad loaded with a mobile program so students can take their coursework with them anywhere.
+This accreditation and technology come with a higher price tag, and on average, students graduate from Saint Mary’s with a master’s degree in 26 months.

 The University of Arkansas’ Global Campus offers a Master’s of Education in Human Resources and Workforce Development featuring small class sizes and a low student to faculty ratio for a personalized learning experience.
 For the past 12 years, the University of Arkansas has been successfully offering this completely online master’s program which prepares students to implement integrated training, organizational development, management, career planning and evaluation of programs to improve individual and overall organizational effectiveness.